Artúr Lajos Halmi

 Artúr Lajos Halmi (1866–December 3, 1939) was a Hungarian painter who has several works on display in the Hungarian National Gallery.
-A student of Mihály Munkácsy, he internationally famed for his portraits.
+A student of Mihály Munkácsy, he was internationally famed for his portraits.
 His portraits of opera singers led a 1979 history of the Metropolitan Opera House to note that "What Van Dyck was to the Stuart kings, Artur Halmi was to the sopranos of the first third of this century.
 He was the prima donna's best friend".
 He received medals for his artwork in Antwerp, Budapest and Paris.

 Early life

 Halmi was born in Budapest in 1866.
 Although he had planned to enter a Polytechnic College, he instead focused his higher education on music.
 While focusing his career hopes on the violin, he also began to draw as a hobby and to take drawing classes in Budapest.
 Halmi relocated to Vienna in 1883 intending to enter a musical academy.
 There, artist Hans Makart agreed to take Halmi as a protege.
 Makart's premature death in 1884 led Halmi to register in the Vienna Maler Akademie.